AkimovLab/Project_F_tracking/README.md

           the results are used together with the TSH data, when plotting the results

-`TSH` - the TSH (GFSH)calculations for different models and state tracking approaches.
+`TSH` - the TSH (GFSH) calculations for different models and state tracking approaches.

+`ADD` - the TSH (GFSH) calculations for additional model Hamiltonians (spin-boson)